Nowhere Boys

-Nowhere Boys is an Australian teen drama television series created by Tony Ayres.
-It was first broadcast on ABC3 (which is now officially named ABCME) on 7 November 2013.
+Nowhere Boys is an Australian teen drama fantasy television series created by Tony Ayres.
+It was first broadcast on ABC3 (which is now officially named ABC Entertains) on 7 November 2013.
 The first two series follow the adventures of four mismatched teenage boys – goth Felix Ferne (Dougie Baldwin), nerd Andrew "Andy" Lau (Joel Lok), golden child Sam Conte (Rahart Adams), and alpha jock Jake Riles (Matt Testro).
 Nowhere Boys was renewed for a second series which began airing from 23 November 2014.
 An 80-minute feature-length movie based on the show, titled Nowhere Boys: The Book of Shadows, premiered in selected Australian movie theatres on 1 January 2016.
 A third series of Nowhere Boys, titled Two Moons Rising, started airing in 2016 with a new cast and characters, replacing the original cast members.
 The fourth and final series, titled Battle For Negative Space, started airing on 3 December 2018.

 Premise

-After returning home from a school excursion, four boys, Felix Ferne, Andy Lau, Sam Conte, and Jake Riles find themselves in an alternate reality where no one recognises them.
+After returning home from a school excursion, four boys, Felix Ferne, Andy Lau, Sam Conte, and Jake Riles, find themselves in an alternate reality where no one recognises them.
 They battle mystical threats and demons to find their way back home.

 One week after the boys return home, they discover they have special elemental powers after returning from the alternate reality but when they thought they were at peace, they discover they weren't the only ones who crossed over from the alternate reality.

 When a new student, Luke, attends Bremin High, he encounters Ben, Heath, Nicco and Jesse who become suspicious of Ben who realises they have special powers and they use them to fight a creature known as the "Mega-Demon".